brodykendall/DNAcycP2-Python/README.md

   * `<basename>`: is the name base for the output file.
   * `-L <chunk_length>`: is the length of sequence that a given core will be predicting on at any given time (default 100000; only applicable with `-f`)
   * `-n <num_cores>`: is the number of cores to be used in parallel (default 1; only applicable with `-f`)

+The `-f` setting (FASTA format) is designed for larger files, so it has added parallelization capability.
+To utilize this capability, specify the number of cores to be greater than 1 using the `n_cores` argument (default 1).
+You can also specify the length of the sequence that each core will predict on at a given time using the `chunk_length` argument (default 100000).

+TODO: add parameter choice suggestions here

 ### Example 1: